Skip to main content

 GINA and Wellness Programs

 GINA’s protections are robust, but they do include a specific exception for voluntary wellness programs.
-An employer may request as part of such a program, but only if several stringent conditions are met.
+An employer may request genetic information as part of such a program, but only if several stringent conditions are met.
 These conditions are designed to ensure that your participation is truly voluntary and that your information is handled with the utmost care.

 The law is structured to prevent a situation where you feel compelled to disclose your family’s health history to receive a benefit or avoid a penalty.